taataa/tapspace/docs/api/v2/index.md

 <a name="tapspacecomponentsitemrotatable"></a>
 ## [tapspace](#tapspace).[components](#tapspacecomponents).[Item](#tapspacecomponentsitem):[rotatable](#tapspacecomponentsitemrotatable)(options)

-A rotatable item can be turned around a center point.
+A rotatable item can be turned around a pivot point.

 <p style="margin-bottom: 0"><strong>Parameters:</strong></p>